hlatki/frontend-dev-presentation/slides.md

 ## More Selectors

 * [30 Selectors](http://net.tutsplus.com/tutorials/html-css-techniques/the-30-css-selectors-you-must-memorize/)
-* Class and ID are the most common though
+* Tag, class and ID are the most common though